airbytehq/airbyte/docs/tutorials/zoom-activity-dashboard.md

 ![](../.gitbook/assets/10_destination.png)

-For our destination, we will be using a PostgreSQL, since Tableau supports PostgreSQL as a data source.
+For our destination, we will be using a PostgreSQL database, since Tableau supports PostgreSQL as a data source.
 Click on the **add destination** button, and then in the drop down click on **+ add a new destination**.
 In the page that presents itself, add the destination name and choose the Postgres destination.

 ![](../.gitbook/assets/11_choose-postgres-destination.png)